superwofy/E9X-M-CAN-Integration-Module/README.md

 * Fold/Un-fold mirrors when locking/unlocking.
 * Immobilize the engine with a fuel pump cut-off until the M button is pressed X times.
 * Display Front fog lights ON (for M3 clusters that lack the symbol).
+* Audibly warn when reverse is engaged.
+* Create a HDC function similar to the one in xDrive cars.
+* Display a CC when pressing the Auto Start-stop button instead of a blank button.
 * Enable FXX KCAN1 CIC controllers.
 * Enable full diagnosis and coding of SVT70 modules.
 * Turn on heated seats below a set temperature.
 * Keep time and date in RTC and set back if KOMBI is reset (30G_F, battery removed/flat, coding, etc.).
 	-> After uploading to Teensy, set the time manually/with ISTA to initialize the RTC to the same time.
 * Close the exhaust flap before engine start to reduce start noise.
 * Reduce audio volume when opening doors.
+Restore when closing.
 * Dim corresponding front DRL when indicator is on.
-* Turn on corresponding front fog light when cornering light is on.
+* Turn on corresponding front fog light when steering angle threshold is exceeded.
 See program notes: [here](program-notes.txt)